marigold-dev/training-dapp-shifumi/README.md

 Now you can run the web version on VScode, connect with alice and play the party with your 2 players

-Watch the video here to see how to finish a round/party
+Watch the video here to see how to play a party

 ![youtube](https://www.youtube.com/watch?v=SHg8VPmF_NY)